phfn/AI-Exam-Correction/contributing_guidelines.md

 ## Timetracking

 The amount of work put into this project is to be documented.
-For that purpose there is a timesheet on the Jira portal.
+For that purpose there is a time sheet on the Jira portal.
-The amount of time per worksegment is not to be more then 4 hours.
+The amount of time per work segment is not to be more then 4 hours.
 Everything longer should be split into smaller segments.

 ## Issues